AI Pose Analysis and Kinematic Profiling of Range-of-Motion Variations in Resistance Training: Data and Methodology

-where $\beta_0$ denotes the common intercept, $\beta_1$ represents the average fixed effect of the pROM condition relative to fROM, and $\beta_2$ is the fixed effect of sex noting that only four participants were female.
+where $\beta_0$ denotes a common intercept, $\beta_1$ represents the average fixed effect of the pROM condition relative to fROM, and $\beta_2$ is the fixed effect of sex noting that only four participants were female.
 The random terms $p_i$ and $q_i$ correspond to participant-specific intercept and slope effects, respectively, capturing between-participant heterogeneity in both baseline performance and in their response to the pROM condition.
 Similarly, $u_e$ and $v_e$ represent exercise-specific random intercept and slope effects, which account for systematic differences across exercises and their differential sensitivity to pROM.
-The random effects are assumed to follow bivariate normal distributions:
+Finally, $r_m$ denotes the random intercept associated with the pose estimation pipeline, capturing systematic differences across model architectures equally affecting pROM and fROM measurements.
+The random effects are assumed to follow normal distributions:

-where $\tau_p^2$ ($\tau_u^2$) and $\tau_q^2$ ($\tau_v^2$) denote the variance components for the intercept and slope terms at the participant (exercise) level, and $\xi$ ($\rho$) represents the corresponding correlation between the intercept and slope effects.
-The residual term $\varepsilon_{ieg}\sim\mathcal{N}(0,\sigma^2_{ieg})$ represents observation-level error, with known sampling variance $\sigma^2_{ieg}=s^2_{ieg}/k_{ieg}$ which is used to define inverse-variance weights $w_{ieg}=1/\sigma^2_{ieg}$.
-Model parameters were estimated using restricted maximum likelihood (REML) in the \texttt{metafor} package \citep{viechtbauer2015package} within the \texttt{R} statistical computing environment \citep{rprogramming}.
-We report the model-based REML standard errors provided by the \texttt{metafor} package, noting that the significance of all fixed effect terms were unchanged when using cluster-robust standard errors computed by participant or exercise \citep{hedges2010robust}.
+where $\tau_p^2$, $\tau_u^2$, $\tau_r^2$ denote the variance components for the random intercepts at the participant, exercise, and pose estimation pipeline levels, respectively, while $\tau_q^2$ and $\tau_v^2$ denote the corresponding variance components for the random slopes associated with the pROM condition.

+The residual term $\varepsilon_{iegm}\sim\mathcal{N}(0,\sigma^2_{iegm})$ captures observation-level error, with sampling variance $\sigma^2_{iegm}=s^2_{iegm}/k_{iegm}$ which is used to define inverse-variance weights $1/\sigma^2_{iegm}$.
+Model parameters in the crossed random-effects regression specification \eqref{meta_regress} were estimated by restricted maximum likelihood (REML) using the \texttt{metafor} package \citep{viechtbauer2010conducting} in the \texttt{R} programming environment \citep{rprogramming} to account for the unequal variance weighting.
+Unless otherwise noted, we report model-based REML standard errors for all fixed-effect parameter estimates.